Courses

 Continuous quality improvement methodologies and processes applied to patient safety and satisfaction, internal and external regulatory requirements, risk management, evidence-based medicine, and utilization review to achieve optimum patient care.

 HLIN 437.
-Data Analytics and Visualizations for Health Care.
+Data Analytics and Visualizations with Tableau and Excel.
 4 Units.

 HLIN 439.
 Management in Health Care.
 5 Units.